- Chelsea Girl was issued to promote the band's first UK tour.

 Craig's artwork being relegated to the flip.

-- Arista even financed
+- Arista financed a

-a video.
 Using state-of-the-art split screen effects and animation, it must have cost a fortune.

 - Bob Geldof stated that if the Boomtown Rats recorded Chelsea Girl,